sigicom-ab/in-fe-vue-i18n-extract/README.md

 * Name: `vueFiles`
 * CLI argument: `--vue-files`, `--vueFiles`
 * Required: Yes
-* Type: `string`
+* Type: `string` or array of `string`s
 * Description: A path to the directory of files from which you want to extract translation keys from.
 Can be a path to a file.
-Can include glob patterns (using [glob](https://www.npmjs.com/package/glob)). **Note for Windows users**: use forward slashes in paths.
+Can include glob patterns (using [glob](https://www.npmjs.com/package/glob)).
+It can be used multiple times to process several directories at the same time. **Note for Windows users**: use forward slashes in paths.
 * Examples:
   * `./path/to/source-files/**/*.?(js|vue)`
   * `./tests/fixtures/**/*.?(vue|js)`